 Cancer can create a great deal of change and it can be painful to let go of how your life was and how you imagined it to be and this can create feelings of sadness and grief.
-Your role as care giver may change as you become care receiver.
+Your role as a caregiver may change as you become a care receiver.
 The treatment and side effects can mean that you are more isolated from friends and family and have less contact with them.
 There can also be sadness that your body may look and behave differently following treatment.
-Cancer can also affect breast feeding and fertility which can create additional sadness.
+Cancer can also affect breastfeeding and fertility which can create additional sadness.

 It is normal to feel anxious after a diagnosis of cancer.
-Our mums can feel anxious about finances, how you are going to manage a family life and treatment and how effective the treatment is going to be.
-When the treatment ends there can be anxiety about other illnesses and how the diagnosis has changed you and your relationships and if the cancer will come back.
+Our mums can feel anxious about finances, how you are going to manage family life and treatment and how effective the treatment is going to be.
+When the treatment ends there can be anxiety about other illnesses and how the diagnosis has changed you and your relationships, and if cancer will come back.

 It can be difficult to know where to find support for the psychological impact of cancer.
 Please ask your hospital healthcare team about what support is available, they may be able to refer you to a hospital-based support service.
 Alternatively, you can investigate private counselling.
 Both the BACP www.bacpregister.co.uk and Counselling Directory www.counselling-directory.org.uk have search facilities where you can search for qualified and registered therapists in your area.
 You can also ask your GP to refer you for counselling and they might know of free or low costs counselling services available in your area.